oat-sa/taohub-articles/forge/Developer Guide/translate-tao-into-other-languages.md

 ### User Interface

-All the message sent to the user are gather in `messages.po` using *Gettext* translation files.
+All the messages sent to the user are gather in `messages.po` using *Gettext* translation files.
 To summarize, the *PO* files are text files that contains couple of lines with the string identifier in English and a line for the string to be translated.
 We use the English texts as identifiers, it’s the reason why it’s the identifier for the translations.
 So the English is the base for the translation.

 By opening a base file, you can see: